Things to Consider Before Joining the US Military

 What Do You Want to Do in the Future?

 After being in the military for a while, some decide that they would like to make a career out of military life.
 Others decide that they would like to move on and pursue their education or a career in the civilian world with the skills they picked up while serving.
 Have your future in mind when selecting a job when you enlist.
+Make sure that you will leave the service with the proper tools to be successful in life.
+The Job Selection article will help you understand how the services make enlisted job selections.

 One Last Thing to Consider: Where Do You Want to Live?